 On October 26, 2017, the BOCC signed Resolution 2017-119, adopting the Boulder County Housing Strategy and signing on to the Regional Housing Plan.
-Resolution 2017-119 states, "Boulder County hereby adopts the Boulder County Regional Housing Partnership's Priorities and Strategies for Expanding Access to Diverse Housing/or the Community, percent of affordable housing stock by 2035, and pledges to support regional actions to create and preserve housing affordability while implementing local housing strategies that address the housing affordability needs of Boulder County, thus benefiting the Boulder County region as a whole."
+Resolution 2017-119 states, "Boulder County hereby adopts the Boulder County Regional Housing Partnership's Priorities and Strategies for Expanding Access to Diverse Housing/or the Community, including the recommended goals for percent of affordable housing stock by 2035, and pledges to support regional actions to create and preserve housing affordability while implementing local housing strategies that address the housing affordability needs of Boulder County, thus benefiting the Boulder County region as a whole."